Skip to main content

 note

-• The following packages must be installed in advance.
+• The following package must be installed beforehand.

-To install the NuGet packages required for extension development, follow the steps below.
+To install the NuGet packages required for extension development, follow these steps:

-1. Select [Dependencies] of the project from the Visual Studio Solution Explorer and execute [Manage NuGet Packages] from the context menu.
+1. From the Visual Studio Solution Explorer, select the project's [Dependencies] and run [Manage NuGet Packages] from the context menu.

-2. Make sure that the package source is set to nuget.org and search for the package by entering NextDesign in the [Reference] tab.
+2. Confirm that the package source is set to nuget.org, and search for the package by typing NextDesign in the [Reference] tab.

-3. Install the following packages from the listed packages.
+3. Install the following packages from the list:

 NextDesign.Desktop